edgard/murailobot/memory-bank/activeContext.md

   - Enhanced recovery mechanism for partial AI operation failures
   - Improved logging with operation timing and result statistics
   - Added structured error reporting for both users and logs
+- Gemini Prompt Refinement:
+  - Updated `BotHeaderTemplate` to explicitly instruct the model *not* to mimic the input message format (timestamp/UID prefix) in its replies.

 **Next Steps**
 - Implement comprehensive unit tests to verify scheduler and mention handler